A Journey Across the West of the Iberian Peninsula

 Overnight: Santiago

 Breakfast at hotel.
-After check-out, we will meet a local expert for an expert-lead visit to the New Cathedral and the University of Salamanca.
+After check-out, we will meet a local guide for an expert-lead visit to the New Cathedral and the University of Salamanca.
 The New Cathedral is one of Salamanca’s two cathedrals and was built between the 16th and 18th centuries with late Gothic and Baroque architectural styles.
 The University of Salamanca was founded by Alfonso IX in 1218 and it is the oldest university in Spain.
-Afterwards we will begin our transfer by private bus to Santiago.
-On route, we will make a stop in Astorga to enjoy an expert-led visit of Gaudi’s Palace.
+Afterwards, we will begin our transfer by private bus to Santiago.
+En route, we will make a stop in Astorga to enjoy an expert-led visit of Gaudi’s Palace.
 This masterpiece was built between 1889 and 1913 in a modernist style and it is one of the only three buildings designed by Gaudí to be found outside of Catalonia.
-Then, at a nearby restaurant we’ll enjoy a set menu.
-After lunch we will continue to Santiago and we expect to arrive late afternoon.
+Then, at a nearby restaurant, we’ll enjoy a set menu.
+After lunch, we will continue to Santiago and we expect to arrive in the late afternoon.

-After checking in at the hotel and settling into your room we will enjoy a delicious dinner.
+After checking in at the hotel and settling into our rooms, we will enjoy a delicious dinner.

 Day 7